axvr/archive/2025/atria/wiki/rationale/hosted.md

 containerisation and multi-user/application systems.

 More competition among JVM languages than .NET languages.
-Might be less expectation that .NET libs would work on a .NET hosted Catalyst, than Java libs on a JVM hosted Catalyst?
+Might be less expectation that .NET libs would work on a .NET hosted Cella, than Java libs on a JVM hosted Cella?

 `invokedynamic` isn't even used by Clojure, so perhaps the more static CLR isn't an issue?
 Need to investigate the DLR vs. `invokedynamic` further.
 (I probably wouldn't even use the DLR anyway.)
 Similar to how Julia optimises for static LLVM.

 Clojure-like vars limit the JVM JIT's ability to inline.
-This may hit Catalyst too, whether it is on the JVM or CLR.
+This may hit Cella too, whether it is on the JVM or CLR.
 On the JVM one solution is `invokedynamic` or "safe points".
 How can this be worked around in .NET?
 Perhaps something akin to Smalltalk's `become:`?
-For the most part since Catalyst will wrap basically everything, `invokedynamic` may not actually be all that useful?
+For the most part since Cella will wrap basically everything, `invokedynamic` may not actually be all that useful?

 ### BEAM